Bowel cancer is the 4th most common cancer in the UK, with around 42,000 people diagnosed with bowel cancer every year.

 About one in 20 people in the UK will develop bowel cancer during their lifetime.
-90% of people survive if it is caught early.
+However, if it’s detected early, treatment is more successful and there’s a good chance of recovery, with statistics showing that 90% of people survive if it is caught early.

 Regular bowel cancer screening has been shown to reduce the risk of dying from bowel cancer by 16%.